howsoai/howso-docs/source/getting_started/index.rst

 ===============
 Getting Started
 ===============

 To get started, install the Howso Engine

 - :doc:`Installing the Howso Engine <installing>`

-Familiarize yourself with the Howso Engine so you understand why you should ask... how so?
+Then, familiarize yourself with the Howso Engine so you understand why you should ask... how so?

 <<<<<<< HEAD
 - :doc:`Key Concepts <concepts>`
 =======
   - :doc:`Howso Overview <intro>`
 >>>>>>> 73e8d59 (Initial edits to the Getting Started)

+Next, learn about key technological differentiators of the Howso Engine and gain a better understanding of frequently used terminology

+  - :doc:`Key Concepts <concepts>`
+  - :doc:`Terminology <terminology>`

 Explore basic user guides to perform your first tasks